visnkmr/appstore_code/src/projects/1Background Apps and Process List.md

 tags: [aas, gp, ms, gh]
 ---

 Force close apps that are running in the background.
-Made using Java, Gradle, Android Studio. #2 most downloaded app of all time for Fire TV for the respective category on Amazon Appstore.